opertifelipe/frontiers/README.md

 The deployed algorithm is SBERT.
 During the training phase, SBERT performs better than all the other algorithms.
 Unfortunately, it is also the slowest.
 In case the application will need a fast response time, probably the best option will be the TFIDF.

-In order to build and deploy the services you should have installed `docker` and `docker-compose` and run:
+In order to build and deploy the service you should have installed `docker` and `docker-compose` and run:
 ```
 docker-compose build
 docker-compose -d up